This project is in honor of the 50th Anniversary of BASIC programming language.

 Compiler diagnostics (powered by Roslyn's Diagnostics API):

-Developer, consultant, and trainer that specializes in building data-centric applications designed for small businesses, universities, community & faith based organizations.
-Started by developing Excel VBA macros in 1989 for businesses and never looked back.
-Since then I have gone on to author several programs using VB.NET, SQL Server, Microsoft Access, and ASP.net.
+MS, BBA, software developer, consultant, and trainer.
+Specializing in building data-centric applications designed for business, university, community & faith based organizations.
+Started developing Excel VBA macros and never looked back.
+Freelance developer utilizing VB.Net, SQL Server, Microsoft Access, and ASP.Net.